democracyworks/didor/README.md

 Put the `deploy-or-run` script in your container and run it as the CMD in your Dockerfile.
-It will pull the name of your app from the `(defproject ...)` form in your `project.clj` file and deploy `[app].war` from your `target/` directory (so make sure you run `lein immutant war` in your Docker build process.
+It will pull the name of your app from the `(defproject ...)` form in your `project.clj` file and deploy `[app].war` from your `target/` directory (so make sure you run `lein immutant war` in your Docker build process).

 To run the container in standalone mode (lein run):